 - Garlic salt: This is my secret ingredient.
 Instead of adding raw garlic I use garlic salt.
 Eating raw garlic is not pleasant, but garlic salt is something you have to try.

 Pico de Gallo goes well on many other dishes.
-Try it on the recipes below:
+Try it with the other recipes below: